This post may contain affiliate links. Please read our full Disclosure Policy.

 One of the best ways to keep your roses fresh is by using a floral preservative or packet of flower food.
 These can be found at most florists or online and typically come in powdered form.

-Floral preservatives help provide additional nutrients to your flowers while also helping prevent the growth of bacteria in the water so that your flower arrangements stay looking and smelling great for longer periods of time.
+Floral preservatives help provide additional nutrients to your flowers while also helping prevent the growth of bacteria in the water.
+This will help, your flower arrangements will stay looking and smell great for longer periods of time.
 When using a floral preservative, simply follow the instructions on the package for the best results.

 red roses beside a farmhouse sink